 FAQ: APY vs APR

 - The interest rates published on our website are APY, Annual Percentage Yield.
-We do this so that you can compare interest rates with banks and investment managers.
+We do this to compare interest rates with banks and investment managers.
 APY is the rate that banks and investment managers publish.

 - APR, Annual Percentage Rate, will always be less than APY.
 APR is the actual rate used to calculate how much interest you will earn, usually by contract.
-This is the rate that will be on your statements, maturity notices, or any other communications that are specific to your investment accounts.
+This is the rate on your statements, maturity notices, or any other communications specific to your investment accounts

 - APR represents the annual percentage interest rate paid to investors.